marcduiker/building-a-resilient-workflow-with-durable-functions/labs/15_create_azure_resources.md

 ## Goal

-The goal of this lab is to create the Azure resources which are required to run (and monitor) your Function App.
+The goal of this lab is to create the Azure resources which are required to run (and monitor) our Function App.

 You'll need an Azure account (see [the prerequisites](00_prerequisites.md)) in order to complete this lab.